jimmycleuren/fireping/docs/docs/getting_started_files/installation_master.md

 * **db_password** is the password you created (`fireping` in the example on `IDENTIFIED BY`)
 * **db_name** is fireping

-Make sure u are in the directory `/opt/fireping/` and run
+Make sure you are in the directory `/opt/fireping/` and run

 ```bash
 sudo php bin/console doctrine:migrations:migrate